d893a/ISO_10303_info/ISO_10303_info.md

 ## Overview

 -   Wikipedia: https://en.wikipedia.org/wiki/ISO_10303
-    >   ISO 10303 (Automation systems and integration — Product data
-    >   representation and exchange) is a family of ISO standards for
-    >   computer-interpretable representation (description) and exchange of
-    >   product manufacturing information (PMI).
-It aims to provide
-    >   interoperability between various computer-aided design (CAD) software,
-    >   assist with automation in computer-aided manufacturing (CAM), and
-    >   allows long-term archival of 3D, CAD and PDM data.
-It is known
-    >   informally as "STEP", which stands for "Standard for the Exchange of
-    >   Product model data".
-Due to a large scope ISO 10303 is subdivided into
-    >   approximately 700 underlying standards total.
+    -   ISO 10303 (Automation systems and integration — Product data representation and exchange) is a family of ISO standards for computer-interpretable representation (description) and exchange of product manufacturing information (PMI).
+It aims to provide interoperability between various computer-aided design (CAD) software, assist with automation in computer-aided manufacturing (CAM), and allows long-term archival of 3D, CAD and PDM data.
+It is known informally as "STEP", which stands for "Standard for the Exchange of Product model data".
+Due to a large scope ISO 10303 is subdivided into approximately 700 underlying standards total.

--   STEP is developed and maintained by the ISO technical committee TC 184, Automation systems and integration.
-Like other ISO and IEC standards, STEP is copyright by ISO and is not freely available.
+-   Like other ISO and IEC standards, STEP is copyright by ISO and is not freely available.
 However, the 10303 EXPRESS schemas are freely available, as are the recommended practices for implementers.

 -   Relevant ISO 10303 parts: https://en.wikipedia.org/wiki/List_of_STEP_(ISO_10303)_parts
     -   Part 1 Overview and fundamental principles
     -   Part 2 Vocabulary
     -   Parts 11 to 19 : Description methods: EXPRESS, EXPRESS-X
-        -   Part 11 - EXPRESS language reference manual
+        -   **Part 11 - EXPRESS language reference manual**
         -   Part 12 - EXPRESS -I language reference manual (withdrawn)
         -   Part 14 - EXPRESS -X language reference manual
         -   Part 15 - SysML XMI to XSD transformation
     -   Parts 21 to 29 : Implementation methods: STEP-File, STEP-XML, SDAI, C/C++/Java language bindings interfaces,
-        -   Part 21 - STEP-File Clear text encoding of the exchange structure
+        -   **Part 21 - STEP-File Clear text encoding of the exchange structure**
         -   Part 22 - SDAI Standard data access interface specification
         -   Part 23 - C++ language binding of the standard data access interface
         -   Part 24 - C language binding of the standard data access interface
         -   Part 25 - EXPRESS to OMG XMI binding
         -   Part 26 - Binary representation of EXPRESS-driven data using HDF5
         -   Part 27 - Java TM programming language binding to the standard data access interface with Internet/Intranet extensions
-        -   Part 28 - STEP-XML XML representation for EXPRESS-driven data
+        -   **Part 28 - STEP-XML XML representation for EXPRESS-driven data**
     -   Parts 201 to 299 : Application protocols (AP)
         -   **Part 210 - Electronic assembly, interconnect and packaging design.
 The most complex and sophisticated STEP AP.**
         -   Part 212 - Electrotechnical design and installation.
 Designed as a complement for AP214, but not fully harmonized with it.